If you had to guess, how many email newsletters do you think you're subscribed to? Ten? Twenty? Fifty?

 Once you choose a template, you can start using it immediately right in HubSpot — no HTML or CSS required.

 Litmus offers a free email template collection — from newsletter templates to account management templates.
 This marketing-specific theme — simply referred to as "Announcement" — is modern and sleek, while still being kind of fun.
 All of the templates have been tested with Litmus.

 While you are required to create a Litmus account with your email address to access the templates, the templates themselves are free of charge.

-If you want to see how each template looks on different email clients, you can check out screenshots from each template's email client tests, which are on available the site.
-These layouts are optimized for most email clients -- except for Outlook 2007, 2010, and 2013.
+If you want to see how each template looks on different email clients, you can check out screenshots from each template's email client tests, which are available on the site.
+These layouts are optimized for most email clients — except for outdated versions of Outlook.